-Our matriarchy's matriages will naturally offer better conditions of guidance and housing to young children and the elderly.
-But in terms of financial resources, the universal basic income is, for us, the first stage of economic donarism.
+Our matriarchy's matriages will naturally offer better conditions of guidance and housing to young children as well as to the elderly.
+But in terms of financial resources, the universal basic income is for us the first stage of economic donarism.
 That will ensure the entire population can feed, clothe themselves, and find adequate housing.
 Digital communications will facilitate the pooling of our resources and our energies.
 A multitude of new networks will emerge.
 Genuinely original goods and services will circulate free of charge.
-These new economic exchanges will be animated above all by the rewarding pleasure of emancipating through what we do best[12], offering it to others[13].
+These new economic exchanges will be animated above all by the rewarding pleasure of emancipating through what we do best, and that we can offer to others[11].